mdbootstrap/TW-Elements/README.md

 ## IE Support

-The plugin is designed to work in modern browsers, including the very latest version of IE and Edge.
-Specifically, it should work in IEs >= IE11.
-If there is any issue in the browsers, please [file it](https://github.com/noraesae/perfect-scrollbar/issues).
+The plugin is designed to work in modern MS browsers, specifically including IE 11 and Edge.
+When there is any issue in the browsers, please [file it](https://github.com/noraesae/perfect-scrollbar/issues).

 **The patches to fix problems in IE<=10 won't be accepted.**